 Lynne produced the Heartbreakers’ set Into the Great Wide Open (1991), which earned major exposure for the title track, and Learning to Fly, while Greatest Hits (1993) spawned Mary Jane’s Last Dance, a smash on MTV thanks to a spooky video starring Kim Basinger.

 Wildflowers (1994) was Petty’s first solo disc under a new deal with Warner Bros and another multimillion seller, but after a bout of extended touring his marriage fell apart and divorce followed in 1996.
 A depressed Petty fell into reliance on heroin, and had to go into detox.
 The bleak Echo (1999) mirrored his state of mind, and sales were modest.
 The Last DJ (2002), a glum diatribe against music industry greed, fared even worse.

 Petty’s days of multimillion sales were over, but the solo set Highway Companion (2006) was musically strong, and the band bounced back with Mojo (2010) and finally Hypnotic Eye (2014).
 In 2008, Petty revisited his past by reforming Mudcrutch for a new album and tour.

 He is survived by his second wife, Dana York Epperson, whom he married in 2001, his daughters Adria and AnnaKim from his first marriage, his stepson, Dylan, from Dana’s previous marriage, his brother, Bruce, and granddaughter, Everly.

-To send flowers to Tom's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Tom Earl Petty, please visit our floral store.